 You can’t talk about Creole food on St. Barths without mentioning Le Grain de Sel, Chef Eddy Coquin’s laidback hideaway at the entrance to Saline Beach.
 The dinner menu is exclusively Creole-based and the location is as beautiful as it is secluded.

-Not to be outdone is Maya’s, the legendary Gustavia establishment run by Maya and Randy Gurlay.
-The menu changes every day but you can always count on the same trademark style: straightforward cooking, fresh ingredients, and a delectable Caribbean flair.
+Not to be outdone is Eddy’s Ghetto, the legendary Gustavia establishment run by Chef Franck.
+You will discover: straightforward cooking, fresh ingredients, and a delectable Caribbean flair in Eddy’s tropical garden.

 A tropical haven for many of France’s most distinguished chefs, St. Barths also boasts a distinct continental feel to its cuisine.
 If Parisian food and Caribbean views sound like your idea of paradise, you’ve come to the right place.